 In those images you see details enlarged 3 times so for whom using these lenses with a A7 III camera (24 megapixels) there's really nothing to worry about.
 For higher resolution, like A7RIII/IV with 42 or more pixels, the Batis is a bit cleaner but just in the very fine details.

-When shooting at light points like city lights at night or stars, one of the typical lens flaws in the borders/corners is points becoming little comets, then some other imperfections can influence the shape of the light points like astigmatism and stars in the corners of the frame can become little triangles.
+When shooting at light points like city lights at night or stars, one of the typical lens flaws in the borders/corners is that points become like little comets, then some other imperfections can influence the shape of the light points like astigmatism and stars in the corners of the frame can become little triangles.

 Regarding this typical optical defect, the Tamron and the Batis behave well, though pixel-peeping at 100% the Batis is a bit cleaner since it has even lower aberrations.
 Let's see first the better performance of the Batis on an edge of the frame: